shaloo/docs.arcana/docs/howto/onboard-users/web3-react/web3-react-pnp-ui.md

 ## Steps

-*Onboarding users in Web3 React apps via the plug-and-play auth feature of the {{config.extra.arcana.sdk_name}} is simple!*
+*Onboarding users in Web3-React apps via the plug-and-play auth feature of the {{config.extra.arcana.sdk_name}} is simple!*

 Follow these three steps: